Roadmap

 What does it mean?

-The more effective chains supported by the Chainflip protocol, the more volume the protocol wins, and the better the overall experience, since most of the trading volume happens in the top spot markets.
+The more chains in the top spot markets are supported by the Chainflip protocol, the more volume the protocol wins, and the better the overall experience.

 Expand Wallet Integrations